Grin Events Logo

 3.)
 Pick an easily accessible outdoor venue.

-• In San Diego, we have multiple options including public parks, beaches, and even grassy areas connected to restaurants and event venues.
+• In San Diego, we have multiple options including public parks, beaches, and grassy areas connected to restaurants and event venues.

 • Please note public spaces might require a reservation or permit.
 Call your local Parks and Recreation department for more information.
-They can also advise if there’s another event planned for the same day and time as yours.
+They can also advise if another event is planned for the same day.

 • We recommend selecting a venue close to your office since your team is already used to making that commute.